Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 f-Stop
    This is the most important parameter to control the amount of focal blur: it simulates the aperture *f* of a real lens(' iris) - without modifying the luminosity of the picture, however!
-As in a real camera, the *smaller* this number is, the more-open the lens iris is, and the *shallower* the depth-of-field will be.
+As in a real camera, the *smaller* this number is, the more open the lens iris is, and the *shallower* the depth-of-field will be.
 The default value 128 is assumed to be infinity: everything is in perfect focus.
 Half the value will double the amount of blur.
-   This button is not available if *No zbuffer* is enabled.
+   This button is not available if *No Z-buffer* is enabled.

 Maxblur
    Use this to limit the amount of blur of the most out of focus parts of the image.